-This article carries out an empirical investigation into the pricing conduct of Coop, a large network of consumer cooperatives that operate supermarkets in Italy.
-Although Coop is owned by its consumer-members, it is not clear that its governance structure generates the right incentives for managers to fully internalize the cooperative's goals as they are stated in its charter.
-We formulate several hypotheses on Coop's conduct, ranging from pure profit maximization to pure maximization of consumer surplus.
-These hypotheses generate testable predictions: profit maximization implies that Coop's prices reflect its market power, while consumer surplus maximization implies that variation in prices reflects only differences in marginal cost.
-Preliminary analysis supports the notion that Coop-when it finds itself as the sole firm operating large supermarkets in a market-exploits its market power by charging higher prices, just as its competitors do.
-However, it is hard to assess firms' market power from data alone.

-We thus build a model of demand for supermarkets to precisely measure market power as the inverse of firms' residual demand elasticity.
-We exploit exogenous variation in competitive conditions across markets that generates shifts of residual demand for Coop's supermarkets to test whether pricing patterns for Coop's stores, controlling for the determinants of marginal cost, reflect market power.
+This article provides a structural framework to test hypotheses about the pricing conduct of consumer cooperatives and performs an empirical investigation of the Italian supermarket chain Coop.
+Although Coop is owned by its consumer members, it is not clear that its governance structure generates the right incentives for managers to fully internalize the cooperative's goals as they are stated in its charter.
+To test hypotheses on Coop's conduct, we build a model of demand for supermarkets to precisely measure market power as the inverse of firms' residual demand elasticity.
+We exploit exogenous variation in competitive conditions across markets that generates shifts of residual demand for Coop's supermarkets to test whether pricing patterns for Coop's stores reflect market power.

-We do not reject the hypothesis that Coop's pricing conduct reflects pure profit maximization, although we do reject the hypothesis that Coop is only maximizing consumers' welfare, or a mix of profits and consumer welfare.
+We do not reject the hypothesis that Coop's pricing conduct reflects pure profit maximization.
+However, we do reject the hypothesis that Coop is only maximizing consumers' welfare or a mix of profits and consumer welfare.
 We explore the quantitative effects of Coop's conduct on prices and consumer welfare, which are substantial.
-Importantly, even the mildest scenario of joint maximization of profits and welfare that we consider, where Coop gives to consumer welfare 22% of the weight that it gives to profits in its objective function, generates consumer welfare gains that justify Coop's subsidy during the period of our study.
+Importantly, even the mildest scenario of joint maximization of profits and welfare that we consider, where Coop gives to consumer welfare 25% of the weight it gives to profits in its objective function, generates consumer welfare gains that are close to justifying Coop's subsidy during the period of our study.